influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/unpivot.md

 ---
-title: debug.unpivot() function
+title: experimental.unpivot() function
 description: >
-  `debug.unpivot()` removes the `_time` column and any other column not in the group key and outputs a new table with `_field` and `_value` columns pairs.
+  `experimental.unpivot()` removes the `_time` column and any other column not in the group key and outputs a new table with `_field` and `_value` columns pairs.
   The output stream retains the group key and all group key columns of the input stream.
   Specialized to transform the pivoted output from `iox.from()` into the unpivoted format.
 menu:
   flux_0_x_ref:
-    name: debug.unpivot
+    name: experimental.unpivot
-    parent: internal/debug
+    parent: experimental
-    identifier: internal/debug/unpivot
+    identifier: experimental/unpivot
-weight: 201
+weight: 101
 ---

 <!------------------------------------------------------------------------------